Three Point and Four Point Starts

 Set Position

-When going to the "set" position, the loading the legs back into the blocks should occur, with the feet going toward the blocks, and once again, when the "set" position is established, there is an appropriate leaning of the body in preparation to launch up the track.
-As I mentioned in a previous blog, I believe it is very important to begin practicing with the front block pedal angled down as low as possible, and to have the rear pedal maybe 10-15 degrees or more greater, to allow the same dynamic as with the other starting positions where the bottom of the front foot is lower to the ground that that of the rear foot.
+When going to the "set" position, the loading the legs back into the blocks should occur, with the bottom of the feet going toward the blocks, and once again, when the "set" position is established, there is an appropriate leaning of the body in preparation to launch up the track in the "high post" position as was previously explained.
+As I mentioned in a previous blog, I believe it is easier to accomplish this when first practicing with the front block pedal angled down as low as possible, and to have the rear pedal maybe 10-15 degrees or more greater, to allow the same dynamic as with the other starting positions where the bottom of the front foot is lower to the ground that that of the rear foot.
 I believe this helps the carry-over of the natural positioning, balancing, and coordination of loading and I believe helps prevent the athlete from excessively straightening the rear leg when going up into the "set" position.

 The athlete should be able to execute the same skills described above in the Set Position and Weight Distribution section above in order to be poised to react well and to start explosively.
 With the angled pedals, however, trying to achieve the positioning body lean I've previously described for the "set" position, along with the legs loading against the pedals, can create a lot of weight on the hands as well as a feeling of being ready to fall on the face and/or head.
 The weight should be shared between the hands and the feet, without too much weight being on the hands.
 Part of adequately loading should also include avoiding a noticeable flexion in the elbows and legs when in the "set" position, so that the eccentric loading (tension) will assist leg muscles in their concentric efforts during block clearance.
 This is a fundamental aspect of effective starting that can be honed during starts without blocks and then progressing to having the block pedals at low angles before raising the angles.
-Once again, in order to center the weight over toward the power side, more pressure will be felt in the hand on the other side.
+Once again, in order to center the weight over toward the power side, the hand on the other side will help direct that weight shift.

 Despite the starting blocks allowing more of a launch into the race, in my mind, being overly concerned with the legs loading against the blocks can prove to be ineffective.
 On the other hand, not adequately loading the legs against the blocks, often results in the athlete doing some form of stepping out of the blocks or a noticeable hip drop before or after the gun to apply force.